True West (play)

-Some critics consider it the third of a Family Trilogy that includes Curse of the Starving Class (1976) and Buried Child (1979).
+The play had its Broadway debut in 2000 at the Circle in the Square Theatre with Philip Seymour Hoffman and John C. Reilly receiving a Tony Award for Best Play nomination.
+It was revived on the West End multiple times and on Broadway in 2018.
+Some critics consider it the third of the Family Trilogy that includes Curse of the Starving Class (1976) and Buried Child (1979).
 Others consider it part of a quintet that includes Fool for Love (1983) and A Lie of the Mind (1985).